alexanderjarvis/PXAlertView/README.md

 * Add style that matches iOS 7 exactly
 * Ability to dynamically specify the styling of AlertView: default/dark
-* Allow usage using the same API methods as UIAlertView and delegate.

 ## License